-Exam Duration: The duration of each midterm exam is 60 minutes.
+Exam Duration: The duration of each midterm exam is 75 minutes.
 The duration of the final exam is 120 minutes.

-Exam Format: Written responses, questions require calculation
+Exam Format: Written responses, questions require calculation, MCQs, true-false

-During exams, you may have pens, pencils, a ruler, erasers, your student card, and a non-graphing, non-programmable calculator out of its case at your desk.
+During exams, you must have pens, pencils, a ruler, erasers, your student card, and a non-graphing, non-programmable calculator out of its case at your desk.
 All other items, including watches and cell phones, must be left in your bag at the front of the examination room.

-Policy Regarding Missed Exams:
+Policy Regarding Missed Exams: Midterm Exams

-Midterm Exams